brbtavares/tucano/data/README.md

 # Tucano Data

-> Layer for ingestion, normalization, and distribution of market events for B3 (and future sources).
+> Layer for ingestion, normalization, and distribution of market events for global sources.
+All concrete exchange/broker integrations are now implemented as local modules here.
+The `markets` crate contains only abstractions (traits, enums, types).

 ## 🎯 Role
 The **data** crate centralizes the modeling of market events (ticks, trades, books, snapshots), abstracts heterogeneous sources (initially ProfitDLL), and delivers a unified stream to the `core`.